Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Further relevant literature

 An issue with the formulations presented in both \cite{veliborsPaper} and \cite{biggs2018optimizing} is that the linear relaxation can have many fractional solutions.
 This can make the MIO slow to solve.
 In fact, neither formulation is ideal even for the simple case of modeling a single decision tree without any additional constraints on a feasible decision, as we show in the following example.

-\begin{example} [\cite{veliborsPaper} not ideal for a single tree] Suppose there is a tree that first branches on the condition $w \leq 5$ and then on $w \leq 2$, as shown in Figure \ref{fig:velibor_not_ideal}.
-In this example, $x_1=1$ if $w \leq 5$, and 0 otherwise, while $x_2=1$ if $w \leq 2$.
-The variables $z_l=1$ if the solution is in leaf $l$.
+\begin{example} [\cite{veliborsPaper} not ideal for a single tree with a single feature] Suppose there is a tree that first branches on the condition $w \leq 5$ and then on $w \leq 2$, as shown in Figure \ref{fig:velibor_not_ideal}.
+In this example, $x_{11}=1$ if $w \leq 5$, and 0 otherwise, while $x_{12}=1$ if $w \leq 2$.
+The variables $z_l=1$ if the solution is in leaf $\mathcal{L}_l$.
 The resulting linear relaxation from \cite{veliborsPaper} is:

-This has an extreme point at $z_1=0,~ z_2=0.5,~ z_3=0.5,~ x_1=0.5, ~x_2=0.5$, when constraints $ z_2 \leq 1-x_2,~z_3 \leq 1-x_1, ~x_2 \leq x_1, ~z_1+z_2+z_3 =1,~z_1 \geq 0 $ are active. \Halmos \end{example}
+This has an extreme point at $z_1=0,~ z_2=0.5,~ z_3=0.5,~ x_{11}=0.5, ~x_{12}=0.5$, when constraints $ z_2 \leq 1-x_{12},~z_3 \leq 1-x_{11}, ~x_{12} \leq x_{11}, ~z_1+z_2+z_3 =1,~z_1 \geq 0 $ are active. \end{example}

-\begin{example} [\cite{biggs2018optimizing} not ideal for a single tree] Again, suppose there is a tree that first branches on the condition $w \leq 5$ and then on $w \leq 2$, as shown in Figure \ref{fig:biggs_not_ideal}.
+\begin{example} [\cite{biggs2018optimizing} not ideal for a single tree with a single feature] Again, suppose there is a tree that first branches on the condition $w \leq 5$ and then on $w \leq 2$, as shown in Figure \ref{fig:biggs_not_ideal}.
 This formulation uses a slightly different notation, where $x_{ij}=1$ if the arc is on the path to the active leaf, $i$ corresponds to the parent node, $j=1$ refers to the left branch, and $j=2$ refers to the right branch.
 For example, if $w \leq 2$, then $x_{11},x_{21}=1$, while $x_{12},x_{22}=0$.
 We also assume $w$ is bounded, $0 \leq w \leq 10$, and following guidance in \cite{biggs2018optimizing} for choosing the big-M value, we set $M=15$.
 The resulting formulation in \cite{biggs2018optimizing} is:

 This has an extreme point at $ x_{11} = 1/3, ~ x_{12} = 2/3,~ x_{21} = 1/3,~ x_{22} = 0, w=0 $, when constraints $ w + 15(1-x_{12}) \geq 5 ,~x_{21}+x_{22} = x_{11}, ~x_{11} + x_{12} + x_{21}+x_{22} = 1, ~w\geq 0, ~x_{22} \geq 0 $ are active.
-Furthermore, this is not just a consequence of the choice of $M$ but is still an issue regardless of this choice. \Halmos \end{example}
+Furthermore, this is not just a consequence of the choice of $M$ but is still an issue regardless of this choice. \end{example}